raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Error Responses

-When an unacknowledged DSO message type is received (MESSAGE ID field is zero), the receiver SHOULD already be expecting this DSO message type.
+When a DSO unidirectional message type is received (MESSAGE ID field is zero), the receiver SHOULD already be expecting this DSO message type.
 {{unrecognized}} describes the handling of unknown DSO message types.
 Parsing errors MUST also result in the receiver aborting the connection.
-When an unacknowledged DSO
+When a DSO unidirectional
-message of an unexpected type is received, the receiver should abort the connection.
+message of an unexpected type is received, the receiver should forcibly abort the connection.
-Other internal errors processing the unacknowledged DSO message are implementation dependent as to whether the connection should be aborted according to the severity of the error.
+Whether the connection should be aborted for other internal errors processing the DSO unidirectional message is implementation dependent, according to the severity of the error.

-When an acknowledged DSO request message is unsuccessful for some reason, the responder returns an error code to the initiator.
+When a DSO request message is unsuccessful for some reason, the responder returns an error code to the initiator.

 In the case of a server returning an error code to a client